-Office of the Vice President for Student Affairs and Services June 7, 1990
+Office of the Provost Office of the Vice President for Student Affairs and Services June 7, 1990

 Holds on Enrollment, Registration, Readmission, and University Services

 Authority for Hold Use

 1. Financial Holds

 The Vice President for Finance and Operations and Treasurer is responsible for the collection, custody and accounting for all monies due the University.
 Holds may be employed to collect any financial obligations due to the University's operating funds or to student loan funds.